 Glycolic acid is a staple ingredient in facial peels and cleansers thanks to its ability to fade hyperpigmentation and slough away dead skin cells.
 And now, beauty enthusiasts on TikTok have found a new use for the trendy skin care acid, claiming that it works as a natural deodorant.

-The #glycolicacidasdeodorant tag has racked up 4.6 million views with many people saying that they've ditched their deodorant for a glycolic acid formula.
+The #glycolicacidasdeodorant tag has racked up 27.6 million views, with many saying that they've ditched their deodorant for a glycolic acid formula.
 Users have claimed that it can stop sweat, reduce odor and even help with armpit discoloration.

 What is glycolic acid?